Reducing the Burden of Complications from Inflammatory Diseases

 What will be done?

 Using databases held by the British Columbia (BC) Ministry of Health, we will analyze physician’s diagnostic codes to identify new and existing cases of complications in patients with psoriasis, rheumatoid arthritis, systematic autoimmune rheumatic diseases (SARDs), ankylosing spondylitis, gout, osteoarthritis, Crohn’s disease, and ulcerative colitis.
 This data will also help us to identify the costs of treatment and health services for complications.
 For the first time in British Columbia, these records will also be linked to health information reported by patients and laboratory services to provide a much more detailed assessment of whether inflammation is causing the complications of interest.
-We will also use administrative databases held by Alberta Health and Wellness to assess the frequency of inflammatory arthritis in Alberta’s Aboriginal Peoples.
+We will also use administrative databases held by Alberta Health and Wellness to assess the frequency of inflammatory arthritis in Alberta’s Indigenous Peoples.
 In total, we will have access to health information of over 3 million Canadians for the purposes of this sub-study.

 Who is involved?